Berríos pitching, Polanco power carry Twins past Astros 5-2

 TRAINER'S ROOM

-Astros: There's no set date yet for RHP Lance McCullers (sore shoulder) to come off the injured list, but manager Dusty Baker said his return could trigger a temporary six-man rotation.
-The Astros have 20 games in 20 days, starting Monday. ...
-Jason Castro (sore Achilles) started a Triple-A rehab assignment Friday, catching five innings without trouble.
+Astros: Jason Castro (sore Achilles) started a Triple-A rehab assignment Friday, catching five innings without trouble.
 “No news is good news,” Baker said.

-Twins: CF Byron Buxton (hip strain) and LF/2B/3B Luis Arraez (shoulder strain), among the 12 players on the injured list, each played across the river Saturday for Triple-A St. Paul with their return to the Twins nearly imminent. ...
-RHP Randy Dobnak, whose cracked fingernail caused him significant discomfort Wednesday in his last outing, is questionable for his next start but was available out of the bullpen, manager Rocco Baldelli said.
+Twins: CF Byron Buxton (hip strain) and LF/2B/3B Luis Arraez (shoulder strain), among the 12 players on the injured list, each played across the river on Saturday for Triple-A St. Paul with their return to the Twins nearly imminent.

 UP NEXT